pingidentity/pdg-sideband-test-environment/README.md

 backend REST API application.

-This repository allows sideband developers to deploy both PingDataGovernance and an example backend REST API application (smart-hub-application) to different hosts/networks in order to simulate more production-like environments.
+This repository allows sideband developers to deploy both PingDataGovernance and an example backend REST API application (smart-hub) to different hosts/networks in order to simulate more production-like environments.
 The following sections describe how to run these components.

 ### PingDataGovernance sideband mode